How to Flip a SaaS on Acquire

 If you enjoy recording videos, writing, or designing, you have the perfect skill set for search engine optimization (SEO).
 By publishing helpful and interesting content online, you attract the eyes of potential customers at the top of your sales funnel and refer them back to your product.

-- Starting a YouTube channel with helpful videos and tutorials solving customer problems.
+• Starting a YouTube channel with helpful videos and tutorials to solve customer problems.

-More importantly (especially for later sales price) better SEO means lower customer acquisition cost (CAC).
-Media assets referring free leads are hard to make and take time to scale.
-A four-year-old video with thousands of views could bring you exponentially more customers than a Google ad².
-Organic traffic is usually a much larger proportion of customer acquisition than paid channels.
+More importantly (especially for later sales price), better SEO means lower customer acquisition cost (CAC).
+Media assets referring free leads are hard to make and take time to scale, but create a flywheel effect down the line.
+A four-year-old video with thousands of views could bring you exponentially more free customers than a Google ad.

 Customer Service

-At many early-stage SaaS startups, customer service is a barebones operation easily run by a solo founder.
-When you only have ten customers most issues are solved with a quick email.
+At many early-stage SaaS startups, customer service is a barebones operation easily run by a solo founder (the ol’ CEO in their LinkedIn DMs).
+When you only have ten customers, most issues are solved with a quick email.
 Early-stage CS is also a great way to learn directly from customers how to improve your product and which problems they frequently have.

 However, as your customer numbers grow, you’ll need to expand your CS teams to meet requests promptly.
 If customers feel ignored, they’ll leave.
 All good SaaS businesses also need a powerful customer arm to alert founders about bugs or other errors as they occur at scale.